academe/SagePay-Integration/README.md

         $secure3d_server_request,
         // Include the transaction ID.
         // For this demo we sent that as `MD` data rather than storing it in the session.
-        // The transaction ID will generally be in the session; putting it in MD is lazy
+        // The transaction ID will generally be in the session; putting it in MD exposes it
-        // and exposes it to the end user, so don't do this!
+        // to the end user, so don't do this unless use a nonce!
         $secure3d_server_request->getMD()
     );

     // Send to Sage Pay and get the final 3D Secure result.

     $response = $client->send($request->message());
     $secure3d_response = Factory\ResponseFactory::fromHttpResponse($response);